garybgenett/gary-os/README.md

 ### References #################################################################
 [References]: #references

-GaryOS has maintained a [steady stream of downloads] since its debut in February 2014.
+[GaryOS] has maintained a [steady stream of downloads] since its debut in February 2014.
 It has also shown up in some notable places.

   * [Gentoo ecosystem] ([2018-08](https://github.com/garybgenett/gary-os/raw/master/artifacts/archive/gentoo-20.08.pdf))
   * [List of non-systemd distributions] (proudly)